We all know walking is the best exercise for our dogs. But what can you do when the temperatures drop and the wind howls?

 During winter, visibility is reduced, especially if you brave a walk during a winter storm.

-If you don’t walk your dog on a leash and there is a heavy snowfall, your dog can lose your scent and get lost.
+If you don’t walk your dog on a leash during a heavy snowfall, your dog can lose your scent and get lost.

 The leash also provides protection around dangerous spots, including heavily traveled intersections or frozen lakes or ponds.

-Every year, dog owners put themselves and their pets at risk when dogs run out on ice that isn’t stable.
+Every year, dog owners put themselves and their pets at risk when their dogs run out on unstable ice.

 If this happens, don’t go into the frigid water.
 Call for help and try to keep your dog calm.